 The costs associated with the implementation of the VISION 2050 plan recommendations within the Jefferson County portion of the Milwaukee urbanized area are included in the expected costs of the VISION 2050 transportation system, as described in Chapter 1 of Volume III.
-Given the existing and reasonably expected available revenues through the year 2050, the bicycle and arterial street and highway elements of the Jefferson County portion of the Milwaukee urbanized area can be funded.
-However, due to the expected funding gap to implement the transit element of the plan, it is expected that transit service would decline in the Region over the next 35 years, rather than be significantly expanded and improved as recommended under VISION 2050, including the recommended commuter rail service between the City of Oconomowoc and downtown Milwaukee.
-As Federal regulations require the Region's transportation plan to only include projects that can be funded with existing and reasonably expected revenues, only the funded portion of VISION 2050 would be considered the "fiscally constrained" regional transportation plan by the Federal Government and is titled the Fiscally Constrained Transportation Plan (FCTP) for VISION 2050 (as further described in Chapter 2 of Volume III).
-Under the FCTP, there would be sufficient existing and reasonably expected revenues to continue the operation of the commuter bus service between the City of Oconomowoc and downtown Milwaukee, with the Jefferson County portion of the Milwaukee urbanized area continuing to be served by the Collins Street Parking Lot in the City of Oconomowoc.
+The expected funding gap to fully implement the highway and transit element of the plan would potentially affect the timing of needed reconstruction of the surface arterials in Jefferson County, and the implementation of the expanded and improved transit service recommended under VISION 2050, including the recommended commuter rail service between the City of Oconomowoc and downtown Milwaukee.
+However, it is expected that there may be sufficient existing and reasonably expected revenues to continue the operation of the commuter bus service between the City of Oconomowoc and downtown Milwaukee, with the Jefferson County portion of the Milwaukee urbanized area continuing to be served by the Collins Street Parking Lot in the City of Oconomowoc.
+The "fiscally constrained" portion of VISION 2050, called the Fiscally Constrained Transportation System (FCTS), is described in Chapter 2 of Volume III.